LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/Monitoring/logs.md

 }
 ```

-After [deployment](liveperson-functions-deployment.html), you should be able to [manually invoke](liveperson-functions-deployment.html#testing-your-function) your `lambda` and see the logs written at the `Logs` section.
+After [deployment](liveperson-functions-deployment.html), you should be able to [manually invoke](liveperson-functions-deployment.html#testing-your-function) your `lambda` and see the logs written in the `Logs` section.

 ![](img/faas-invoke.png)

-**Note:** Be aware that logs written during manual test invocation will not written into the storage.
+{: .notice}

-**Note:** Logs with a <b>Debug</b> level will only be shown on manual test invocation and not written into the storage.
+Be aware that logs written during manual test invocations will not be written into the storage.
+Logs with a <b>Debug</b> level will only be shown on manual test invocations and not written into the storage.

 <div class="important">
 <ul>
 <li>This feature allows you to log sensitive information, since there's no sanitation or limitations on the logged parameters!
-Please be considerate over your logged values and don't pass any sensitive information to this function, e.g a token or password.</li>
+Please be considerate with your logged values and don't pass any sensitive information to this function, e.g a token or password.</li>
 <li>Logs written during invocation are limited to 10 entries, with an overall maximum of 5000 characters per lambda invocation.
 If this limit is exceeded, only 1 error log will be stored.</li>
 </ul>
 </div>